fjadidi2001/CS50X/Python-learning/readme.md

 Now, the yield keyword is like the magic hand that takes out cookies from the jar.
 When you use yield in a function, it's like temporarily pausing that function and giving you a cookie (or a value) from the sequence.
 But here's the cool part: the function remembers where it left off, like a bookmark in a book, so when you ask for the next value, it continues from there.

+## Decorators
+Decorators provide a way to modify functions using other functions.